-The installation files must be transferred to the z/OS system on which the product is being installed.
+After downloading the distribution file, you must extract the installation files and transfer them to the z/OS system on which to install Stonebranch Solutions for z/OS.

 The XMIT (TSO TRANSMIT format) data sets must be unpacked with the TSO RECEIVE command.